MariusKlug/KeyFactorsForImprovingICAinEEG/README.md

 # Usage
 These scripts contain the complete processing from the raw EEG data files until the final figures.
+The order is to first run the "compute" parts, one after the other, and then the "analyze", and last the "plot" scripts.
 Provided with these scripts is a set of final extracted features to plot easily, but not the original dataset.
 The dataset can be downloaded at: http://dx.doi.org/10.14279/depositonce-10493.
 The code can be run when the following additional packages are installed:

 * **EEGLAB:** https://sccn.ucsd.edu/eeglab/download.php
 * **Bemobil-Pipeline:** https://github.com/MariusKlug/bemobil-pipeline